Woman

 How Breast Size Affects Cancer Risk

 Women with large bosoms may receive more attention from males in some cultures.
-This can cause some women to embrace higher BMI with accompanying breast volume.
+This can cause some women to embrace a higher BMI with accompanying breast volume.

 The U.S. adult obesity rate reached 42.4% in 2020.
 This is the first time the national rate has passed the 40 percent mark.
 The national adult obesity rate has increased by 26% since 2008.
 [5]